kinkscene/kinkscene.github.io/content/notes/Naked Mondays.md

 - gay-men
 ---

-Naked Mondays is a weekly play party for gay men at [[notes/Transform 1060|Transform 1060]].
+Naked Mondays is a weekly play party for gay men at [[Transform 1060]].